This post may contain affiliate links. Please read my full disclosure policy here.

 Pewi Ybike (ages 9 months to 3 years)

-This is basketball hoop, soccer goal, and slide in one, all in a relatively compact frame and suitable for indoor or outdoor use.
+This is a basketball hoop, soccer goal, climbing ladder, football toss, and slide in one, all in a relatively compact frame and suitable for indoor or outdoor use.
 What’s not to like?

 Melissa and Doug Hop and Count Hopscotch Game (ages 3-7)